How do you get customers to buy from you without lowering your price? Use these 7 science-backed psychological tricks to price your products.

 How do you use price anchoring to increase sales?

-As the digital marketing manager at Trenova LTD, a consultancy business focused on helping secondary schools become profitable, Frederick Chinasa, was tasked with the responsibility of generating quality leads for their free seminar.
+As the digital marketing manager at a consultancy business focused on helping secondary schools become profitable, Ferderick Chinasa, was tasked with generating quality leads for their free seminars.

 Instead of driving traffic to the Free seminar signup page, he designed and tested two new landing pages.
 But, this time, he included a price.

-He wanted to see if people are going to pay for a seminar that was originally supposed to be free.
+He wanted to see if people were going to pay for a seminar that was originally supposed to be free.
 What he discovered was interesting:

-Let’s label the pages A and B. Everything on both pages were the same except for an additional cancelled price on page B. See page B below:
+Let’s label pages A and B. Everything on both pages was the same except for an additional canceled price on page B. See page B below:

 When tested across the same audience, using the same budget and time frame, he found that page B converted 125% more than page A and even the Free landing page.

-The cancelled higher price (N 25,000) was used as an anchor to get customers to see the N15,000 as a bargain.
+The canceled higher price (N 25,000) was used as an anchor to get customers to see the N15,000 as a bargain.

 But, your goal is to sell the N15, 000 product.
-When you use the tiered price plan where all the prices are displayed at the same time, customers will tend to buy more of either the N5,000 or the N15,000.
+When you use the tiered price plan where all the prices are displayed simultaneously, customers will tend to buy more of either the N5,000 or the N15,000.

 Those who buy the N5,000 products are usually price-conscious and are often after bargains.
-By creating a low price point, you are able to capture their business.
+By creating a low price point, you can capture their business.

-It gets interesting for the high-end buyers, which comprises of those who would have normally bought the N12,000 product.
-But, seeing they can get more value with a mere extra N3,000 they will often go for the premium product.
+It gets interesting for the high-end buyers, who would have normally bought the N12,000 product.
+But, seeing they can get more value with a mere extra N3,000, they will often go for the premium product.